anvovn/discordbot/README.md

 # General Purpose Discord Bot

-**Welcome!
+Welcome!
 This is my project for CS407.
-Instructions listed below.**
+Instructions are listed below.

 ## Installation